-Russia to announce a verdict in Navalny’s case; Kremlin critic expects lengthy prison term
+Russia to announce a verdict in Navalny case; the Kremlin critic expects a lengthy prison term

-MOSCOW (AP) — Imprisoned Russian opposition leader Alexei Navalny due to hear the verdict Friday in his latest trial on extremism charges.
+MOSCOW (AP) — Imprisoned Russian opposition leader Alexei Navalny on Friday is due to hear the verdict in his latest trial on extremism charges.

-The prosecution has demanded a 20-year prison sentence, and the politician himself said he expects a lengthy prison term.
+The prosecution has demanded a 20-year prison sentence, and the politician himself said that he expects a lengthy prison term.

 If the court finds Navalny guilty, it will be his fifth criminal conviction, all of which have been widely seen as a deliberate strategy by the Kremlin to silence its most ardent opponent.

-Navalny, 47, is President Vladimir Putin’s fiercest foe who exposed official corruption and organized major anti-Kremlin protests.
-He was arrested in January 2021 upon returning to Moscow after recuperating in Germany from nerve agent poisoning that he blamed on the Kremlin.
+The 47-year-old Navalny is President Vladimir Putin’s fiercest foe and has exposed official corruption and organized major anti-Kremlin protests.
+Navalny was arrested in January 2021 upon returning to Moscow after recuperating in Germany from nerve agent poisoning that he blamed on the Kremlin.

 The new charges relate to the activities of Navalny’s anti-corruption foundation and statements by his top associates.
 His allies said the charges retroactively criminalize all the foundation’s activities since its creation in 2011.